rocketlabdelta/info-central/_ground_support/handbook-of-model-rocketry-chapter-6.md

 The continuity light will tell you by failing to light up that you have dirty clips, a dead battery, or more serious problems inside the launch controller.

 Here’s a quick tip that makes using Quest Tiger Tail igniters faster and easier to use.
-Use a piece of tape–-electrical or paper–-to insulate one jaw of each micro clip.
+Use a piece of tape--electrical or paper--to insulate one jaw of each micro clip.
 Or you can slip a short piece of shrinkable plastic tubing over one of the jaws instead of using tape.
 When attaching these micro clips to the foil of the Tiger Tail, place the insulated jaw of one clip on one side of the foil and the insulated jaw of the other clip on the other side of the foil.
 You don’t have to use the Tiger Tail tape on the foil lead if you do this.